saeedaltalhi/Static-Tools-for-Detecting-Tri-Level-Programming-Models-MPI-OpenMP-CUDA-MOC-/README.md

-# Static-Tools-for-Detecting-Tri-Level-Programming-Models-MPI-OpenMP-CUDA-MOC
+# Static-Tools-for-Detecting-Tri-Level-Programming-Models-MPI-OpenMP-CUDA(MOC)

 **Static analysis components for Tri-level programming model using MPI, OpenMP, and CUDA (MOC)**

 ---

-This repository contains the static components of a tool designed to assist in the **detection and analysis of hybrid parallel programming models** that integrate **MPI**, **OpenMP**, and **CUDA**.
+This repository contains the **static components** of a tool designed to assist in the **detection and analysis of hybrid parallel programming models** that integrate **MPI**, **OpenMP**, and **CUDA**.
 The tool supports static inspection of source code to aid in debugging, bottleneck identification, and correctness verification in high-performance computing (HPC) environments.

 ---